-You may be reimbursed for "over the counter" drugs only if those drugs are prescribed for you.
+Drug costs, including insulin, may be reimbursed.
 You may not, however, be reimbursed for the cost of other health care coverage maintained outside of the Plan, or for long-term care expenses.
 A list of covered expenses is available from the Administrator.